 Each of these characters are committed to life as a struggle, as a survival game.
 But underneath there is an anger, a hurt, a guilt, and a failed dream.
 The struggler is trapped in a world where meaning, purpose, destiny, and character are missing, replaced by frustration, search for control, and defensiveness prevail.

 Relationships reflect back the struggle inside.
-For the struggler, everything is about themselves; it's not about serving others or making the world a better place.
+For the struggler, everything is about themselves; it's not about serving others or making the world a better place or fulfilling a spiritual mission.

 Survival or Thrival?